 - Get early advice from the DDU or your own dental defence organisation if you need support with an incident which might lead to a claim.

-This guidance was correct at publication 04/03/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 04/03/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.